ioannismesionis/ioannismesionis.github.io/_posts/2020-10-05-hypothesis-testing.md

 ![z-table](/img/hypothesis-testing/z-table.PNG)

 Using the z-table, we find that the z-score that marks the critical region is 1.645.
-In other words, Z{α} = 1.645
+In other words, $z_{α}$ = 1.645

 Now, we need to calculate the z-score of our sample and compare it with the z-score of the critical region to know whether falls within the critical region or not.